ykarim/openmrs-contrib-gci-site/README.md

 This project is licensed under the OpenMRS Public License, see the [license](LICENSE) file for details.

 # Telegram Chat
-Join [this Telegram chat](https://t.me/joinchat/EKjttk-RVASZbqN2xM1FFQ) if you are intreasted on working on this project.
+Join [this Telegram chat](https://t.me/joinchat/EKjttk-RVASZbqN2xM1FFQ) if you are interested in working on this project.